When a Hospice Refuses to Release a Patient's Medical Record: What To Do

 One important point to remember though, you will need to send a detailed complaint to the State Board of Medicine as soon as possible, because in some cases, the DEA will wait to see the findings of the State Board of Medicine.
 You can also file a complaint to the State Board of Nursing if a nurse was involved in administering a fatal dose of narcotic.
 It is wise to consult a medical malpractice attorney before filing your complaint to the Board of Medicine and it is also important to get a medical review by an independent physician.

 If you wish to stop serious violations of patients' and human rights in hospice (including involuntary euthanasias/medical killings of patients), you may wish to get an independent medical review of your loved one's case.
 Asking a physician for a professional opinion about what happened can help explain why certain actions were appropriate or inappropriate, and whether they constituted medical malpractice, negligence or worse.
 Your attorney can assist you in getting the medical record if you haven't been successful yet.
 Most hospices will fight tooth and nail to prevent you from getting the medical records (if something truly terrible happened).
-If you don't have or know of a medical malpractice attorney in your area, you can search for a plaintiffs' attorney.
+If you don't have or know of a medical malpractice attorney in your area, you can search for a plaintiffs' attorney in your area.

 It is very important that you try to find an attorney who files claims as a plaintiffs' attorney to represent you.
 If you get an attorney who handles medical malpractice, but regularly represents the corporations, you may not get the legal representative you deserve!
 Hospices have been known to falsify documentation, delete information, send incomplete records, stall and many other tactics that infuriate the families of the victims.
 A plaintiff's attorney will be able to successfully overcome the obstacles that hospice corporations routinely throw in the way of families seeking the truth (and a full, accurate copy of the medical record).